Nom-nom-hub/flash-install/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the repository
+1. Fork the repository at https://github.com/Nom-nom-hub/flash-install
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. Open a Pull Request at https://github.com/Nom-nom-hub/flash-install/pulls

+## Publishing

+To publish a new version of flash-install to npm:

+### Method 1: Using the npm script

+1. Update the version in package.json
+2. Login to npm: `npm login`
+3. Run the publish script: `npm run publish-package`

+### Method 2: Manual publishing

+1. Update the version in package.json
+2. Build the project: `npm run build`
+3. Login to npm: `npm login`
+4. Publish the package: `npm publish`

 ## License